lodum/CancerExplorer/web application/README.md

 This is an early development step version.

 Presented statistical epidemiological values (SIR and CI values):
-Because of data publishing discussions at the moment for demonstration purpose only random example values are integrated.
+For demonstration purpose only random example values are integrated.
+The values are generated randomly for each new query.

 This brings along:

 - First insights of possibilities of the CancerExplorer
 - Limited information retrieval (for development purposes only a test RDF repository can be queried)
-- Long list of issues (refresh your browser view after queries)
+- Long list of issues (refresh your browser view after broken queries)

 Issue list: